 I did a spice tour combined with a town tour of Stone Town.
 It was a long day (and it involved a bit of walking!) so you can consider doing them separately, but it’s up to you!
 Plus, this is also a great Zanzibar attraction if you’re traveling with kids.

 NOTE: Please note that spice tours are a VERY touristy thing to do.
 The guides will start making you crowns out of palm trees or other accessories before you know it.
-If you’re not a fan of these kinds of things, you might be better offer avoiding these tours.
+If you’re not a fan of these kinds of things, you might be better off avoiding these tours.
 On the other hand, if you don’t mind something touristy, you’ll actually get to learn a lot about spices!
 We got to see cinnamon, nutmeg, black pepper, and cloves.

 5. Visit Jozani Forest